 Make way for young CPAs!

-A new provision on the composition of the Board of directors has been in effect since the reform of the Professional Code in 2017.
-Accordingly, the board must now include at least one director who is 35 years of age or under at the time of his or her election.
+The board must include at least one director who is 35 years of age or under at the time of his or her election.

 If no director meeting this criterion is elected, the board must submit an invitation for applications within 30 days following the election and appoint an additional director from among the members of the Order who are 35 years of age or under.
 This member will be deemed to be an elected director of the Board of directors whose term, which cannot be renewed, is equivalent to the term of other directors.